koenderks/jfa/README.md

 * **Koen Derks** - *Initial work* - [Website](https://koenderks.com)

 See also the list of [contributors](https://github.com/koenderks/jfa/graphs/contributors) who participated in this project.

-If you are willing to contribute to the improvement of the package by adding a method, please check the Wiki on [how to contribute a new method to jfa](https://github.com/koenderks/jfa/wiki/Methods).

 ### License